A-Chewy-1/lil-bits/README.md

 How to make a discord bot if you don't know; Relevant up to step 5: https://www.digitaltrends.com/gaming/how-to-make-a-discord-bot/

-This bot uses "bits" as its default unit.
+This bot uses "bits" as its default unit. "!tip @user 200 bits"

 Run "npm i" in source directory to meet dependencies.